phos-tou-kosmou/python_portfolio/linear_algebra/README.md

 # Linear Algebra Portfolio

-    The main idea for this folder is to understand pythonic implementation for the underlying math for linear algebra.
+    The main idea for this is to understand pythonic implementation for the underlying math for linear algebra.

     Future additions:
         Hessenberg Deflations